 An interesting thing often happens when you start to open up to people…

-You get to a point where you feel reasonably comfortable opening up to new people.
-You feel comfortable with them because they don’t know what you were like before.
+With practise, you get to a point where you feel reasonably comfortable opening up to NEW people… because they didn’t know you when you were “quiet” or “reserved”.

-Talking with your friends and family brings you right back to your old socially anxious self.
+Conversations with old friends and family bring you right back to your old, socially anxious self.